-School begins at 7:50am in the gym every morning for students in Kindergarten through 8th grade.
-On Mondays through Thursdays, prayers are said together in the gym.
+School begins at 7:50am with prayer every morning for students in kindergarten through 8th grade.
+On Mondays through Thursdays, prayers are said together.
 On most Fridays, in preparation for Mass, teachers pick their classes up at 7:50 and bring them directly to the classrooms.
-Dismissal is at 2:50 p.m.
+Dismissal is at 3:00 p.m.